coltor-apps/r3shaper-react/README.md

 ## Hook

-### R3shaper hook arguments

-R3shaper hook accepts 2 arguments and returns an object with 4 fields, as shown in the code snippet below:
+R3shaper hook accepts 2 arguments and returns an object with 4 properties, as shown in the code snippet below:

 ```js
 import { useR3shaper } from 'r3shaper-react';